ruricolist/overlord/README.md

 # Overlord vs. Racket

+Overlord’s approach to making languages is inspired by Racket.
 Racket is a language in the Lisp family, descended from Scheme.
 Its distinction is its focus on making languages.
 An impressive amount of thought, effort, and research has gone into making the whole Racket environment act as a toolkit for making languages.
 Racket users are